jasset75/Spark-Cassandra-Notes/docs/Environment.md

 # Setting up the Environment

+> **“There are not more than five musical notes, yet the combinations of these five give rise to more melodies than can ever be heard.**

+> **There are not more than five primary colours, yet in combination they produce more hues than can ever been seen.**

+> **There are not more than five cardinal tastes, yet combinations of them yield more flavours than can ever be tasted.”**  ---[Sun Tzu, The Art of War](https://en.wikipedia.org/wiki/The_Art_of_War)

 ### Description

-The goal is to set up a development environment, just to try on the examples.
-And will be used to compute data from [Apache Cassandra](http://cassandra.apache.org/) (aka C*) repository.
+The goal is to set up a development environment, just to try a sort of examples.
+This examples will be used to compute data from [Apache Cassandra](http://cassandra.apache.org/) (aka C*) repository into Apache Spark.
+So then, we need to combine different pieces of software.

-C* NoSQL database which is an...
+Apache Cassandra could be defined as:
 > "hybrid between a key-value and a column-oriented (or tabular) database management system"--- [Apache Cassandra.
 (2018, January 1).
 Wikipedia, The Free Encyclopedia.](https://en.wikipedia.org/wiki/Apache_Cassandra)

+We need an environment which be able to connect to a Cassandra cluster and extract data from that without _bottle necks_ if possible.
+In this environment we'll install Cassandra locally.
+However, it could access to a remote cluster as well.

+We could use several programming languages onto Spark; Scala is one of them, and it has as a requirement Java Virtual Machine, so we need to install Java + Scala in order to use Spark with, as well as python interpreter if we use this programming language.

+As development environment we will use an VMWare Virtual Machine with Ubuntu

 * Ubuntu 16.04.3 LTS (Xenial Xerus)
 * Python 3.5.2